AIGheorg/Official_thesis_jupyternb/README.md

 Then create a lasindex file:
 lasindex -i pc-height-filter.LAZ

 Modify in the second block of the notebook the user input with the data of your receiver and then run all the blocks.
+Also modify the filter_pointcloud function and insert in com_string1 the point cloud you are using.
 Modify also in the 17th block the moment of time for your measurement.